tizonia/tizonia-openmax-il/README.md

 General options:
   -h [ --help ]         Print the usage message.
   -v [ --version ]      Print the version information.
-  -R [ --recurse ]      Recursively process the given folder.
+  -r [ --recurse ]      Recursively process a given path.
-  -S [ --shuffle ]      Shuffle the playlist.
+  -s [ --shuffle ]      Shuffle the playlist.
   -d [ --daemon ]       Run in the background.

 OpenMAX IL options:
-  --list-comp           Enumerate all the OpenMAX IL components in the system.
+  -L [ --comp-list ]         Enumerate all the OpenMAX IL components in the
+                             system.
-  --roles-of-comp arg   Display the OpenMAX IL roles found in component <arg>.
+  -R [ --roles-of-comp ] arg Display the OpenMAX IL roles found in component
-  --comps-of-role arg   Display the OpenMAX IL components that implement role
                              <arg>.
+  -C [ --comps-of-role ] arg Display the OpenMAX IL components that implement
+                             role <arg>.

 Audio streaming server options:
   --server              Stream media files using the SHOUTcast/ICEcast
                         streaming protocol.
-  -p [ --port ] arg     TCP port used for SHOUTcast/ICEcast streaming.
-Default:
+  -p [ --port ] arg     TCP port to be used for Icecast/SHOUTcast streaming.
-                        8010.
+                        Default: 8010.
-  --station-name arg    The SHOUTcast/ICEcast station name.
+  --station-name arg    The Icecast/SHOUTcast station name.
+Optional.
-  --station-genre arg   The SHOUTcast/ICEcast station genre.
+  --station-genre arg   The Icecast/SHOUTcast station genre.
+Optional.
+  --no-icy-metadata     Disables Icecast/SHOUTcast metadata in the stream.
-  --bitrate-modes arg   A comma-separated-list of bitrate modes (e.g.
+  --bitrate-modes arg   A comma-separated list of bitrate modes (e.g.
-                        'CBR,VBR') that will be allowed in the playlist.
+                        'CBR,VBR').
+Only these bitrate omdes will allowed in the playlist.
+Default: all.
-                        Default: any.
-  --sampling-rates arg  A comma-separated-list of sampling rates that will be
+  --sampling-rates arg  A comma-separated list of sampling rates.
+Only these
-                        allowed in the playlist.
-Default: any.
+                        sampling rates will be allowed in the playlist.
+                        Default: all.

 Spotify client options:
   --spotify-user arg     Spotify user's name.